Dynamic Propagation of Mode III Cracks in a Lattice Boltzmann Method for Solids: Numerical Results

 Upon reaching the crack, the incident waves cause the SIF to rise, as can be seen in Fig.~\ref{fig:k-crit-results}.
 When $K_C$ is surpassed at a crack tip, the increment $\Delta a = v \, \Delta t$ is computed by means of the function $v(K; K_C)$ as defined in Eq.~\eqref{eq:v-tanh}.
 Fig.~\ref{fig:k-crit-results} shows the SIF before the crack grows, thus $K$ can be still be higher than $K_C$, in spite of the modification~\eqref{eq:v-tanh}.
 In the next iteration, $K$ should be close to $K_C$.
 However, since the configuration changes dynamically, $K$ can potentially surpass the critical value again.

 The initial wave leads to an increase in $K$, such that both crack tips initiate crack growth.
-Subsequent reflected waves also lead to a propagation of the crack tips.
-Each time $K$ exceeds $K_C$ slightly more, which corresponds to a higher velocity.
+The subsequent reflected wave also leads to a propagation of the crack tips.
+This time, $K$ exceeds $K_C$ slightly more, due to the changed geometry of the domain, and this results in a higher velocity.
 During a period of crack growth, $K$ stays at a value close to $K_C$.
 After the wave has passed, crack growth halts since $K$ decreases again.